jules - Fotolia

 However, many vendor implementations still require a cloud gateway appliance rather than relying on the array software alone.
 For example, to create this hybrid cloud environment, NetApp filers require NetApp's AltaVault cloud gateway to handle the cloud integraton.
 Other vendors, such as SolidFire, provide the ability to send snapshots directly to cloud storage.

 Having to add an appliance to an array incurs additional costs and can complicate configuration and management of a system.
 But that situation appears to be changing.
-EMC, for example, will include software-only virtual versions of its CloudArray cloud gateway with its new VCE VxRail hyper-converged systems.
+EMC, for example, will include software-only virtual versions of its CloudArray cloud gateway with its VCE VxRail hyper-converged systems.

 Appliance vs. software distinction blurs